RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/gazebo-simulation.md

 ```
 To check the point cloud being published, run your robot_description.launch ([sample](https://bitbucket.org/DataspeedInc/velodyne_simulator/src/master/velodyne_description/launch/example.launch)) with this updated URDF/Xacro file and run RViZ.
 Add the point cloud widget on the left pane, and subscribe to /velodyne_points topic to visualize the point cloud.
 Ensure that the fixed frame is one of the frames that is being published by tf (eg: base_link, Velodyne, velodyne_base_link).
 ![Image Of pcl](http://www.contrib.andrew.cmu.edu/~szuyum/mrsd/et.png)
-Fig: Simulated PointCloud of VLP-16
+*Fig. 1: Simulated PointCloud of VLP-16*

 *Setup: Realsense d435*
 _Ref: Pal Robotics_ <https://github.com/pal-robotics/realsense_gazebo_plugin>